codycosta/RA-Sort-5XX/README.md

 ```

-If you don't see a similar result with a source similar to the following then proceed with the rest of the guide:
+If you don't see a valid result with a source similar to the following then proceed with the rest of the guide:
 ```powershell
 C:\Users\<USER>\AppData\Local\Programs\Python\Python<3XX>\
 ```